What problems can be solved with Smart Properties?

 2. Non-tidy data

-Users can add data at different places because of a lack of experience or having non-clear rules, so finding the relevant parameter or definition isn’t easy.
+Users sometimes add data in different places because of non-clear rules or a lack of experience.
+Finding the relevant parameter or definition can become difficult.
 With Smart Properties, you can search the data in other parameters and group the elements your way.

 For example, some users add the material name at the element type, some of them use the material name field properly, but others add this data in the description.
 You can group them all and define a Smart Property to find elements easily.
-Search in the element properties:
+For example, search the following in the element properties:

 • Type contains “Steel”